Arts, Literature and Communication

 585-331-LE National Art & Literature in Québec and Canada 2-1-3 (2cr)

 This course introduces students to some of the important cultural figures, stakeholders and debates that influence and/or reflect the development of the arts, literature and communication in Quebec and in Canada, and the national cultural identities based on them.
-The course will include some content from the visual arts, the performing arts, literature and film/television; it will also include content from both the English and French parts of Quebec and Canada.
-While it is not a survey course in Quebec/Canadian art and literature, it will cover certain iconic works and key cultural forces in order to illustrate the issues being discussed.
+The course could include some content from the visual arts, the performing arts, literature and film/television; it will also include content from both the English and French parts of Quebec and Canada.

 585-431-LE Communication and Mass Media 2-1-3 (2cr)